 I tried most of these and they’re not bad at all.

 With 305, you can live stream a cardio dance class on YouTube or Zoom at 12 p.m. and 6 p.m.
 ET for free.
 Classes are hosted by the founder Sadie Kurzban, who will help you work up a sweat, if that’s your thing.

 The chain-gyms are using live streaming as a way to support their members, despite being closed.
 I imagine it’s a great way for them to attract new members too.
 Take advantage by checking out the Crunch Fitness live streaming link.

 I love dancing!
 I love it so much, you could say the dance floor (whether it’s in a studio, a club, or my living room) is my happy place.
 So, I was extra happy to discover Dance Church.
 They have a physical studio close to me, so guess who’s going to check them out when they reopen.

 You don’t need to get their famous bike and treadmill if you can’t afford one or don’t want to.
 Peloton has several free classes on the Peloton app and gives new users a 90-day free trial.
 After that, membership is $12.99 per month plus tax.

 Planet Fitness is live streaming “Work-Ins” on Facebook every day at 7:00 pm ET.
 The 20-minute sessions are the perfect duration for the amount of exercise I want to be doing now.

-The Y just launched YMCA 360 where you can take an on-demand class in yoga, barre, Bootcamp, tai chi, boxing, and weightlifting.
+The Y just launched YMCA 360, where you can take on-demand classes in yoga, barre, Bootcamp, tai chi, boxing and weightlifting.
 They also have a few kid-friendly video clips with instructions for soccer and a couple of other sports.